Osteoarthritis (OA) is caused by cartilage degradation. This leads to symptoms like:

 - increase muscle and bone strength

 People with OA should stick to gentle, low-impact exercise.
-It’s important to stop exercising if you begin to feel any new joint pain.
+It’s important to stop exercising if you begin to feel any new or increased joint pain.
 Any aches that last for more than a few hours after you finish exercising mean that you’ve probably done too much.

 Maintaining a healthy weight can reduce stress on joints.
 If you have overweight or obesity, talk to your doctor about how to lose weight safely.
 Weight loss can help with the pain of OA, especially for OA of the knee.
 It may also reduce inflammation in the body.

 If your joints are swollen and achy, give them a break.
 Try to avoid using an inflamed joint for 12 to 24 hours to let the swelling go down.
 It’s also a good idea to get enough sleep.
 Fatigue may increase your perception of pain.

 Both cold and heat can help treat OA symptoms.
 Applying ice to an aching area for 20 minutes helps restrict blood vessels.
 This reduces fluid in the tissue and decreases swelling and pain.
 You can repeat the treatment two or three times a day.

 A bag of frozen vegetables makes a great ice pack.
 Just make sure to wrap any ice pack you use in a T-shirt or towel.
-Otherwise the cold could hurt or even damage your skin.
+Otherwise, the cold could hurt or even damage your skin.

 You can do the same 20-minute treatment pattern with a hot water bottle or a heating pad.
 Both can be found at your local drugstore.
 Heat opens the blood vessels and increases circulation, which as previously mentioned aids in repairing damaged tissue.
 Heat is also good for helping with stiffness.

-You may find relief from both cold and heat.
+You may find relief with both cold and heat.
 Experiment to see what works best for you.
 However, restrict your use to no more than 20 minutes at a time.
 Then give your body a break.